InfOmics/MDR-RA-Opal-DataSHIELD-documentation/README.md

 To download the repository, follow these steps:

 1. Open a terminal window.
-    - On Ubuntu systems, you can find the terminal by serahcing for "**Terminal**" in the application menu.
+    - On Ubuntu systems, you can find the terminal by searching for "**Terminal**" in the application menu.
-    - Alternatively, use the keyborad shortcut `Ctrl + Alt + T` on Ubuntu to open the terminal directly
+    - Alternatively, use the keyboard shortcut `Ctrl + Alt + T` on Ubuntu to open the terminal directly

 2. In the terminal, enter the following command to clone the repository: